-The role of occupational therapists in mental health service provision is longstanding and a core area of practice for occupational therapists dating back to the beginning of the profession.
+Mental health service provision is a longstanding and core area of practice for occupational therapists dating back to the beginning of the profession.
 Occupational therapists work across the spectrum of mental illness, providing services to people with mild, moderate and severe mental health conditions.
 They deliver services to people with relatively common conditions such as anxiety disorders, as well as more severe conditions that require targeted interventions, such as psychosis and trauma-related disorders.

 Occupational therapists provide strengths-based, behaviourally-oriented and goal-directed services to improve mental health and wellbeing, and to help a person access personally relevant and valued roles in life.
-A unique contribution of OTs in the mental health space is a wholistic, person-centred approach focussed on supporting an individual to function and experience enhanced wellbeing through enabling their participation in the activities and environments of their daily life.
+OTs take a holistic, person-centred approach focussed on supporting an individual to function and experience enhanced wellbeing through participation in the activities and environments of their daily life.

 Despite this important role, OTA continues to hear from OTs who report that the role of OT within the mental health services space is not well understood by the broader community.
 A lack of understanding and awareness of OT services to support mental wellbeing inhibits individuals’ access to those services.
 OTA has redoubled its efforts to raise awareness of the role of OTs in mental health, making numerous submissions to reviews of mental health services and funding.

 - OTA continues to engage with government and other key stakeholders to educate and advocate for the role and unique contribution of OTs in providing mental health services.

 - OTA continues to seek opportunities to collaborate with sector organisations to enhance opportunities for OTs to engage in mental health service delivery.

 In November 2019 OTA wrote to NCETA (National Centre for Education and Training on Addiction) to address the omission of the profession of occupational therapy from the 2019 National AOD (Alcohol and Other Drugs) Workforce Survey.